CSGuides/grad-job-guide/index.md

 you are are just starting graduate school, the sections on [finding job opportunities](jobs.md) and [application preparation](applying.md) can still be helpful.
-Your career goals will often inform the choices you make during your doctoral studies, making it important to be aware of the kinds of jobs available to you.
+Your career goals will often inform the choices you make during your doctoral studies, making it important to be aware of the kinds of jobs available to you and what those jobs may value.

 It's also helpful to know what goes into an application package so you can plan ahead.
 For example, if you're aiming for an academic career that emphasizes teaching, you might plan for being a primary instructor ("instructor of record" at some institutions) while still a doctoral student.
-Conversely if you are most interested in a research-focused career, you might instead choose to bolster your resume with industrial internships.  <span class="highlight">*It's much better to know what to expect and plan ahead than to regret not doing more.*</span>
+Conversely, if you are most interested in a research-focused career, you might instead choose to bolster your resume with industrial internships.  <span class="highlight">*It's much better to know what to expect and plan ahead than to regret not doing something.*</span>

 # Navigating This Guide

-This guide is organized into the four major stages of a job search:
+This guide is organized around four major stages of a job search:

   1. [Finding jobs](jobs.md)
   2. [Preparing your application](applying.md)